 Shrines, this is probably my favorite part of the entire game.
-There are 120 shrines through out the world and on the gigantic open-world map you just have to find them.
+There are 120 shrines throughout the world and on the gigantic open-world map you just have to find them.
 I like running around the world looking for these shrines and then when you do find one and enter it.
 That was a lot of fun as well.
-For the most part, thats where you get the best weapons and for the most part its just solve a puzzle and after you solve it.
+For the most part, that’s where you get the best weapons and for the most part, its just solve a puzzle and after you solve it.
 You’re rewarded with an “Orb.”
-4 of these Orbs can be converted into a another heart or more stamina.
+4 of these Orbs can be converted into another heart or more stamina.
 Solving each shrine puzzle was a lot of fun, a couple times some of the puzzles left me quite confused and then I’d realize that I was just overthinking it.

-My final complaint are the boss battles.
-There were 5 total and 3 didn’t bother me and 2 just nearly broke me.
-I think its important to note that I don’t love games where the primary weapon is a sword.
+My final complaint is the boss battles.
+There was 5 total and 3 didn’t bother me but the other 2 just nearly broke me.
+I think it’s important to note that I don’t love games where the primary weapon is a sword.
 I like sitting back and shooting more than stabbing or swinging.
 Just personal preference.
 So 3 out of the 5 battles I could do just that.
-Sit back, fire my arrows, dodge and dive.
+Sit back, fire my arrows, dodge, and dive.
 I never really got that close but then all of a sudden the last 2 boss battles I couldn’t play the way I prefer.
 The first one, it was teleporting all over the place and so it was very hard to hit it and took me hours.
 The final boss had this really fun part of the battle where he became invincible and the only way to hit him was by dodging perfectly which is a personal skill that I didn’t work on.
 I did not get the timing down because I didn’t have to play that way up until that point.
 That last boss battle really left a bad taste in my mouth and really soiled the game for me.